Pennsylvania Route 282: History

 When Pennsylvania first legislated routes in 1911, present-day PA 282 was not given a route number.
-In 1928, PA 282 was designated onto its current alignment between PA 82 northwest of Glenmoore and US 30/PA 1 (now US 30 Bus.) in Downingtown.
+In 1928, PA 282 was designated onto Creek Road and Wallace Avenue, running between PA 82 northwest of Glenmoore and US 30/PA 1 (now US 30 Bus.) in Downingtown.
 Upon designation, the entire length of the route was paved.

-The route has remained on the same alignment since it was first designated.
+The eastern terminus of PA 282 was historically the intersection of Wallace Avenue and Lancaster Avenue (US 30 Bus.).
+However, by 2003, a segment of Wallace Avenue from Lancaster Avenue to Mill Alley was changed to a one-way street serving northbound traffic only, and the PA 282 designation was removed from this segment.
+According to PennDOT straight-line diagrams and highway classification maps, the route's eastern terminus is at the intersection of Wallace Avenue and Pennsylvania Avenue.
+However, on physical signage, the route's designation turns off of Wallace Avenue and heads northeast onto Pennsylvania Avenue, then turns southeast onto Green Street before terminating at Lancaster Avenue.